Electron100/butane/examples/reserved-words/README.md

-# Butane reserved table name example
+# Butane reserved words example

+Demonstrates that reserved words can be used in struct names and member names.

-Demonstrates that model "User" is stored in table "User" which does not conflict with PostgreSQL reserved table name "user".
+e.g. model "User" is stored in table "User" which does not conflict with PostgreSQL reserved table name "user".

 To use this example, build the entire project using `cargo build` in the project root,